-Personal Therapy

-If enrolled in either the Counseling Psychology or Clinical Psychology program, students are required to fulfill a personal therapy requirement while actively enrolled at Pacifica.
+Personal Therapy Requirement in Counseling Psychology and Clinical PsychologyIf enrolled in either the Counseling Psychology or Clinical Psychology program, students are required to fulfill a personal therapy requirement while actively enrolled at Pacifica.
 Students are expected to choose their own therapist(s).
 Therapists must be licensed mental health clinicians or certified analysts.
-Students may satisfy the personal therapy requirement via individual, group, couple, and/or family therapy, but are prohibited from having a personal therapy relationship with any Pacifica faculty-core, adjunct, or contributing-until they have graduated or withdrawn from the Institute.
+Students may satisfy the personal therapy requirement via individual, group, couple, and/or family therapy, but are prohibited from having a personal therapy relationship with any Pacifica core faculty or adjunct/contributing faculty teaching in students program-until they have graduated or withdrawn from the Institute.